-When you have recovered, you may be discharged to your home unless your doctor decides
+When you have recovered, you may be discharged to your home unless your healthcare

-otherwise.
-If this test was done on an outpatient basis, you must have another person
+provider decides otherwise.
+If this test was done on an outpatient basis, you must

 Once at home, check the insertion site for bleeding, unusual pain, swelling, and abnormal